Turret clock movement by William Smith

 Turret clock movement by William Smith, London c.1750.
 The movement has a wrought-iron frame, two trains of wheels, an anchor escapement and count-wheel striking.
 It is weight driven, but has been fitted with an electric winding system.

-It is not known which church this turret clock was originally made for.
-Smith worked in Moorfields between c.1748 until his death in 1789.
-When John ‘Longitude’ Harrison designed a type of anchor escapement for a turret clock at Trinity College Cambridge in 1755, Smith was instructed to make and fit it to the clock.
-Smith later developed his own design of turret clock, to which he often fitted Harrison's anchor escapement.
+Smith worked in Moorfields between c.1748 until his death in 1768.
+When John Harrison (of 'Longitude' fame) designed a type of anchor escapement for a turret clock at Trinity College Cambridge in 1755, Smith was instructed to make and fit it to the clock.
+Smith later developed his own design of turret clock, to which he often fitted Harrison's anchor escapement

 Clockmakers' Museum No. 1377